andreshg112/php-challenge-bot/README.md

 # Chatbot commans

-1.  `convert X USD to COP` to convert X dollars to Colombian pesos.
+1.  `convert X USD to COP` to convert X United States Dollars to Colombian Pesos.
 You can use any currency code listed [here](https://www.amdoren.com/currency-list).

 2.  `signup` to register your information.
 I suggest you use a Gmail account and check Spam if needed.
 Outlook is not receiving the password email.